-- If this hazard were to occur, where might be the areas to investigate the cause? - What conditions can contribute to this hazard? - What has our experience been?

-682 • What caused this hazard to occur in the past?

-683

-684 b) B Brainstorming

-685 V Vhen brainstorming the causes of an equipment hazard, the team should consider the events that may

-686 ead to the occurrence of a hazard.
-For example, equipment failure could occur because of such

-687 auses as:

-688 • Equipment not suitable for purpose

-689 Improper equipment design

-690 Inappropriate equipment usage

-691 Out of specification components

-692 Maintenance issues

-693 Wearing of parts

-694 Operator training issues

-695 Support utility issues

-696 Environmental issues

-697 Operating equipment beyond its recommended usage

-698 Insufficient details or unclear details in the procedure

-699

-700 When brainstorming the causes of a process hazard, consider situations that may lead to a hazard at the

-701 d ifferent steps of the process.
-For example, process hazards could occur during:

-702 • Transfer of equipment and materials.

-703 Cleaning and sanitization or disinfection of materials and equipment

-704 Wrapping and unwrapping of sterilized materials

-705 Monitoring of a Grade A environment

-706 Reading environmental monitoring media

-707

-708 c) R Root cause analysis (RCA).

-709 Т ools such as fishbone diagrams, five whys or fault tree analysis may be used to develop a

-710 с omprehensive list of potential causes.
-While most RCA tools eliminate causes where there is an

-711 a ctual failure, this risk assessment will include all potential causes of the hazard, even if they have not

-712 a ctually occurred [19].

-713 6.6 Ider ntify Possible Preventive Controls and Detection Controls for Each Hazard

-714 e second iteration of identifying controls within this method.
-The risk assessment team has already

-714 ed the controls for the prevention and detection of contamination.
-Now the team focuses on the next

-714 This is the second iteration of identifying controls within this method.
-The fisk assessment team has already 715 determined the controls for the prevention and detection of contamination.
-Now the team focuses on the next 716 level of controls at a granular/component level.
-In this step the team focuses on prevention and detection of 717 the hazards/causes rather than the contamination controls.
+V9- 27 OCT 2023 674 If this hazard were to occur, where might be the areas to investigate the cause?
+675 What conditions can contribute to this hazard?
+What has our experience been?
+676 What caused this hazard to occur in the past?
+677 678 b) Brainstorming.
+679 680 When brainstorming the causes of an equipment hazard, the team should consider the events that may lead to the occurrence of a hazard.
+For example, equipment failure could occur because of such 681 causes as: 682 683 Equipment not suitable for purpose Improper equipment design 684 Inappropriate equipment usage 685 Out of specification components 686 Maintenance issues 687 Wearing of parts 688 Operator training issues 689 Support utility issues 690 Environmental issues 691 Operating equipment beyond its recommended usage 692 Insufficient details or unclear details in the procedure 693 694 695 When brainstorming the causes of a process hazard consider situations that may lead to a hazard at the different steps of the process, For example process hazards could occur during: 696 Transfer of equipment and materials.
+697 Cleaning and sanitization or disinfection of materials 698 699 Wrapping and unwrapping of sterilized materials 700 Reading environmental monitoring media 701 702 c) Root cause analysis (RCA).
+703 Tools such as fishbone diagrams, five whys or fault tree analysis may be used to develop a 704 comprehensive list of potential causes.
+While most RCA tools eliminate causes where there is an 705 actual failure, this risk assessment will include all potential causes of the hazard, even if they have not 706 actually occurred [19].
+6.6 Identify Possible Preventive Controls and Detection Controls for Each Hazard 707 708 This is the second iteration of identifying controls within this method, The risk assessment team has already determined the controls for the prevention and detection of contamination.
+Now the team focuses on the next 710 level of controls at a granular/component level.
+In this step the team focuses on prevention and detection of the hazards/causes rather than the contamination controls.

-718 6.6.1 Identify all possible preventive controls.
+6.6.1 Identify all possible preventive controls.

-719 The risk assessment team will identify potential preventive controls that may eliminate, prevent, and/or reduce 720 or minimize the hazard and/or its possible causes.
-A combination of preventive controls may be identified for 721 a given hazard.
-To minimize the impact of subjectivity and confirmation bias, all possible preventive controls 722 should be listed.
-Examples of prevention controls are listed below:
+713 The risk assessment team will identify potential preventive controls that may eliminate, prevent, and/or reduce 714 or minimize the hazard and/or its possible causes.
+A combination of preventive controls may be identified for 715 a given hazard.
+All possible preventive controls should be listed.
+Examples of prevention controls are listed

+716 below: